Shamurikan/Shamurikan/README.md

 ### My Project
 ----

-to collect all links for watching and download, uses HTML and CSS and JavaScript and Python.
+to collect all links for watching and downloading and also subtittel, uses HTML and CSS and JavaScript and Python.

 ----